Indexing policies in Azure Cosmos DB

 In Azure Cosmos DB, the total consumed storage is the combination of both the Data size and Index size.
 The following are some features of index size:

-• When data is deleted, indexes are compacted on a near continuous basis.
-However, for small data deletions, you may not immediately observe a decrease in index size.
+- When data is deleted, indexes are compacted on a near continuous basis.
+However, for small data deletions, you might not immediately observe a decrease in index size.

 Including and excluding property paths